-Table 2: Standard deviation, σ , and skew, γ , of the censored and uncensored densities fitted to the UK (MPC) and US (the FRB staff) historical forecast errors pre-pandemic and including the pandemic low estimated degrees of freedom parameter) remains.
+percent.
+But when fewer observations are censored, at 10 percent, evidence for fat tails (with a low estimated degrees of freedom parameter) remains.
 As a result, the censored Gaussian densities have higher standard deviation estimates than their t counterparts.

-By way of contrast, as shown in Section A.6.2 of the online Appendix, if uncensored two-piece t and normal densities are fitted not to all the UK forecast errors as in Figure 1, but to a sub-sample of GDP growth errors before or after the global financial crisis, we also find less skew than in Figure 1.
+By way of contrast, as shown in Section A.8.2 of the online Appendix, if uncensored two-piece t and normal densities are fitted not to all the UK forecast errors as in Figure A1, but to a sub-sample of GDP growth errors before or after the global financial crisis, we also find less skew than in Figure A1.
 This is especially so for the two-piece normal density.
 This supports the view that analyzing forecast errors over a rolling window, as is apparently practiced at the Bank of England, also amounts to a form of censoring.
-But it is ad hoc and inconsistent with the fact that the density is later, at a second step, censored.
-In fact, when only forecast errors since the global financial crisis are used, there is no skew to the two-piece normal and the preferred density is normal (symmetric) with a variance similar to that of the two-piece t in Figure A4.
-One implication of this type of censoring is that the probability of large forecast errors is much lower than in Figure 1 or Figure 3.
+But it is $ad\ hoc$ and inconsistent with the fact that the density is later, at a second step, censored.
+In fact, when only forecast errors since the global financial crisis are used, there is no skew to the two-piece normal and the preferred density is normal (symmetric) with a variance similar to that of the two-piece t in Figure A6.
+One implication of this type of censoring is that the probability of large forecast errors is much lower than in Figure A1 or Figure 1.